fab2s/ebam/index.md

 ### Yeah right, just one more geek that knows it all and wants to decide ...

 > Truth is, doers don't need decision, doers need information, doers need actual knowledge of the real situation.
-There is no way around it, doers will make choices, and it is on you if you intoxicated them to a point where they only take the bad ones.
+There is no way around it, doers will make choices.
+It is on you if you intoxicated them to a point where they only take the bad ones.
 In practice decisions belongs to the community, not the individual

 ### Oh, horizontal management, this is not new ...